Elizaveta Ostrogska: First marriage to Dymitr Sanguszko

+Second marriage to Łukasz Górka

-In 1555 the King made her marry Łukasz Górka, voivode of Poznań, Kalisz, Łęczyca and Brześć Kujawski, again against her and her mother's will, who wanted Halszka to marry Siemion Olelkowicz, Prince of Slutsk.
+In 1555 the King of Poland, Sigismund II Augustus, forced Halszka to marry Łukasz Górka, voivode of Poznań, Kalisz, Łęczyca and Brześć Kujawski.
+This happened again against her and her mother's will, as Beata wanted Halszka to marry Siemion Olelkowicz, Prince of Slutsk.
 Both mother and daughter fled to Lviv and hid in the Dominican Church.
-Prince Siemon slipped into the church dressed like a beggar and secretly married Princess Ostrozka in 1559.
-The King however didn't recognize it and ordered Prince Siemon to give Elizaveta back to Górka.
+Prince Siemon slipped into the church dressed like a beggar and secretly married Princess Ostrozka in March 1559.
+The King however didn't recognize it and issued a royal mandate ordering Prince Siemon to give Elizaveta back to Górka.
 The church was besieged, and mother and daughter were forced to surrender and accept the King's will.

-Her mother, Beata Kościelecka, for many years tried to cancel the marriage with Łukasz Górka.
-In the meantime, Prince Siemion Olelkovycz Slutski died.
-When he died, Elizaveta started to participate in social affairs with her husband de jure.

-Elżbieta lived with Górka in his castle in Szamotuły until his death in January 1573.

-When she became a widow for the third time, her uncle Konstanty Wasyl made her give him and his son Janusz part of her fortune.

-She died alone, insane, at the age of 43 in 1582.
+Halszka was brought by Górka to his castle in Szamotuły, where she was kept for 14 years.
+Górka allegedly forced her to wear a mask, and the only place she was allowed to visit was the nearby church connected to her cell through a tunnel.
+Due to this, the castle was called in legend the "Black Tower", and Halszka herself earned the nickname "Black Princess".
+Halszka's inheritance had been awarded to Olelkowicz at Beata's insistence, but in a few months the prince was murdered, and his severed hand was reportedly sent to Halszka along with his engagement ring.
+Soon thereafter Beata married Sieradz voivode Olbracht Łaski.

+Subsequent fate and philanthropic activities

+After Górka's death in 1573, Halszka was finally able to regain her freedom.
+She returned to Ostroh and was accepted by her uncle Konstanty Wasyl Ostrogski.
+Halszka wished to marry Jan Ostroróg, but the marriage was prevented by Ostrogski.
+In her later years Halszka led an ascetic life and was reported to suffer from mental illness.
+She died at the age of 42 in 1582.
+In her testament Halszka left part of her inheritance for the academy and printing house of Ostroh.
+She had previously, in 1579, provided a large endowment for the academy, 6,000 kopa, which was a significant sum of money.
+For this, she was called the first female philanthropist in Ukraine.

 Inspirations

 Her tragic story was told in Józef Ignacy Kraszewski's book Halszka (Wilno 1838).

 Jan Matejko pictured her in the background of Kazanie Skargi.

 There is a legend about one of the Szamotuły castle towers, that it was the prison for a "dark princess", whose face was hidden behind an iron mask by her husband.

+In 1971 Ihor Kalynets dedicated a cycle of poems to Halszka.